A few days

 1 Year

-Breastfeeding helps baby form healthy face muscles and structure.
+Breastfeeding helps babies form healthy face muscles and structure.
 This can help prevent the need for speech therapy or orthodontia when they get older.

 More than a year

 If your baby nurses for more than a year, you will continue to provide him with nutritious and protective milk.
-Remember, with each exposure you have to germs, colds, and allergens, you continue to pass along the anti-allergens, antibodies, and anti-viruses he needs to keep him strong.
+With each exposure you have to germs, colds and allergens, you continue to pass along the anti-allergens, antibodies and anti-viruses he needs to keep him strong.